 Not only that, but you can always connect with the service via Facebook or e-mail.

 Looking to compare more carriers?
-Then take a moment to read our best cell phone plans review.
+Then head over to our cell phone comparison tool.